Storm & Hail Damage Insurance Claims FAQs

 Q.) My Insurance Company told me to get 3 different estimates and submit them for my claim.
 Why?

 A.) You do not need to submit 3 different estimates if you already know which contractor you are going to use.
-The reason your insurance company wants you to submit 3 are because it leaves them a choice to pick the cheapest contractor.
-However if you just submit the contractor you want to work with they are obligated to use that contractor.
+The reason your insurance company wants you to submit 3 is that it leaves them a choice to pick the cheapest contractor.
+However, if you just submit the contractor you want to work with they are obligated to use that contractor.

 Q.) I got several different estimates to replace my roof and they were all different.
 Why not just go with the lowest one?